winesapOS/winesapOS/README.md

 ### Community Collaboration

-We are actively working alongside these projects to help provide wider SteamOS 3 and/or Steam Deck support to the masses:
+We are actively working alongside these projects to help provide wider Linux gaming support to the masses:

 - [Batocera](https://batocera.org/)
 - [ChimeraOS](https://chimeraos.org/)

 ### winesapOS Repository

 As of winesapOS 3.1.0, we now provide our own repository with some AUR packages pre-built.
-This repository works on Arch Linux, Manjaro, and SteamOS 3.
+This repository works on Arch Linux and Manjaro.
 It is enabled on winesapOS by default.
 Depending on what distribution you are on, here is how it can be enabled:

--  Arch Linux or Manjaro:
+-  Arch Linux and Manjaro:
     ```
     sudo sed -i s'/\[core]/[winesapos]\nServer = https:\/\/winesapos.lukeshort.cloud\/repo\/$repo\/$arch\n\n[core]/'g /etc/pacman.conf
-    sudo pacman -S -y -y
-    ```
--  SteamOS 3:
-    ```
-    sudo sed -i s'/\[jupiter-rel]/[winesapos]\nServer = https:\/\/winesapos.lukeshort.cloud\/repo\/$repo\/$arch\n\n[jupiter-rel]/'g /etc/pacman.conf
     sudo pacman -S -y -y
     ```